-- Zero Waste Stations available to the public for use in separating ‘waste’ into divertable streams of compostables, refundables, and containers recycling.
+- Zero Waste Stations available to the public for use in separating ‘waste’ into divertable streams of compost, refundables, and containers recycling.

-- Creating a portable dishwasher for community use.
+- Creating a portable dishwasher trailer for community use.

-- Loaning Zero Waste Stations to be used at local events such as Sea Fair, PRISMA, Celebration for Cultural Diversity, Blackberry Festival, Aurora, Fall Fair, Interfaith Fair, Seedy Saturday, Trash Bash, Powell River Film Festival, school events and more.
+- Training Zero Waste Coordinators borrowing Zero Waste Stations to be used at local events such as Sea Fair, PRISMA, Celebration for Cultural Diversity, Blackberry Festival, Aurora, Fall Fair, Interfaith Fair, Seedy Saturday, Trash Bash, Powell River Film Festival, school events, weddings, etc.